panas2567/panas2567.github.io/_posts/2025-10-15-5dayswith-python-builtins-len.md

 The advantage of using `len` over calling the `__len__` method directly (and in general this applies to all built-ins I believe) is the already mentioned sanity check.
 See the difference in the following example.

-If the class would be for some (?) reason defined like this:
+If the class would've been defined like this (for some (?) reason):

 ```python
 class AmILengthMeasurable: